 21 Sept 2023

 What does your company really stand for?
 As a business leader, do you have an effective, compact way to answer that question?

 A strong set of company values can fill this need – and deliver so many more powerful competitive advantages to your business.
 Here’s what you need to know.

 Company values are also sometimes known as core values because they define what beliefs are at the core of a company’s strategy.

-Values are the forces at the heart of a company’s decision-making.
-In a value-driven organization, important choices should always be made with these principals in mind.
+They are the forces at the heart of a business’s decision-making.
+In a value-driven organization, important choices should always be made with these principles in mind.

-In the 1990s, business experts began talking about company values in books like Built to Last and Requisite Organization.
-The idea is that values are a system of beliefs and norms which help guide an organization’s culture.
+In the 1990s, business experts began talking about core company values in books like Built to Last and Requisite Organization.
+The idea conveyed in these works is that values are a system of beliefs and norms which help guide an organization’s culture.

 Defining a set of values in writing solidifies them for everyone in the company, making sure all stakeholders are on the same page.

-But a corporation doesn’t believe in anything on its own.
-Only strong leadership can truly “set the tone” in a business and exemplify its company values on an everyday basis.
+Of course, a corporation doesn’t believe in anything on its own.
+Strong, savvy leaders set the tone in a business by exemplifying its company values on an everyday basis.